Amit-Dey/AI-Feedback-Backend/README.md

 Feel free to fork this project, submit issues, or create pull requests.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open-source and available under the [MIT License](LICENSE).